 - The volume of reported issues; and

-- Improving how early in the issue life cycle that the reporting occurs.
+- Improving how early in the issue life cycle the reporting occurs.

 Reaching for this goal involves three important points: